tanmayy24/Multi-task-Learning-for-sound-event-detection/README.md

 ## Installation Notes

-### You want to run a recipe or DCASE Task 4 baseline system
+### You want to run the MTL DCASE 2022 Task 4 system

-Go to `./recipes/YOUR_DESIRED_RECIPE` and follow the instructions there in the `README.md`
+Go to `./recipes/dcase2022_task4_baseline` and follow the instructions there in the `README.md`

-In each recipe we provide a conda script which creates a suitable conda environment with all dependencies, including **pytorch** with GPU support in order to run the recipe.
+In the recipe, we provide a conda script that creates a suitable conda environment with all dependencies, including **pytorch** with GPU support in order to run the recipe.
 There are also instructions for data download and preparation.